abidra/abidra/README.md

-- 👋 Hi, I’m @abidra
+## :wave: Hi, I’m @abidra

+Versatile and passionate software engineer specializing in both frontend and backend development.
+With a solid foundation in frontend technologies such as React.js, Next.js, and TailwindCSS, I design and implement user interfaces that prioritize seamless and intuitive user experiences.
+Simultaneously, my expertise extends to the backend, where I architect and build robust server-side logic using languages like Golang or PHP.

-- 👀 I’m interested in Blockchain and Web Development
+- 👀 I’m interested in AI and Web Development
-- 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on Blockchain Project
+- 💞️ I’m looking to collaborate on Web Development Project

+Versatile and passionate software engineer specializing in both frontend and backend development.
+With a solid foundation in frontend technologies such as React.js, Next.js, and TailwindCSS, I design and implement user interfaces that prioritize seamless and intuitive user experiences.
+Simultaneously, my expertise extends to the backend, where I architect and build robust server-side logic using languages like Golang or PHP.

 <!-- Copy-paste in your Readme.md file -->